IBM/ibm-cloud-reference-architectures/README.md

 ## Terraform Apply

-### Set up credentials

-1. Copy `credentials.template` to `credentials.properties`.
-2. Provide your IBM Cloud API key as the value for the `ibmcloud.api.key` variable in `credentials.properties` (**Note:** `*.properties` has been added to `.gitignore` to ensure that the file containing the apikey cannot be checked into Git.)
+These instructions assume the "Setup" instructions in the previous section have already been performed.

-### Apply each architecture in the solution
+### Apply the layers automatically

+All the layers of the selected architecture can be applied automatically, one after the other, with a single command.
+Where the VPN is required for one of the layers to run, it will automatically be enabled.

 1. From the root of the cloned repository directory, run `./launch.sh`.
 This will start a docker container that contains the required libraries to run the terraform scripts.

    > This `launch.sh` currently has a dependency on Docker Desktop we are working on alternative solution.
+We are currently testing with Colima with mixed success.

 2. The container should have opened in the `/terraform/workspace` as the working directory which should be mounted from repository directory on the host.
+3. Assuming the `setup-workspace.sh` has already been run, change the directory to `/workspaces/current`.
+If not, run the `setup-workspace.sh` script again then change to the `/workspaces/current` directory.
+4. Review the contents of "terraform.tfvars" by running `less terraform.tfvars`.
+A soft link to this file has created in each terraform subdirectory so the one file will provide the configuration for all the terraform.
+5. Run `./apply-all.sh` from the `/workspaces/current` directory.
+The script will apply each of the layers in order.
+The entire process should take about two hours.

+### Apply each architecture in the solution manually

+1. From the root of the cloned repository directory, run `./launch.sh`.
+This will start a docker container that contains the required libraries to run the terraform scripts.

+   > This `launch.sh` currently has a dependency on Docker Desktop we are working on alternative solution.
+We are currently testing with Colima with mixed success.

+2. The container should have opened in the `/terraform/workspace` as the working directory which should be mounted from repository directory on the host.
+3. Assuming the `setup-workspace.sh` has already been run, change the directory to `/workspaces/current`.
+If not, run the `setup-workspace.sh` script again then change to the `/workspaces/current` directory.
+4. Review the contents of "terraform.tfvars" by running `less terraform.tfvars`.
+A soft link to this file has created in each terraform subdirectory so the one file will provide the configuration for all the terraform.
+5. For each terraform layer, perform the following steps:

-3. Change directory to the terraform directory that will be applied (e.g. `000-account-setup` and `100-common-services`)
+    1. Change to the terraform directory that will be applied (e.g. `000-ibm-fs-account-setup` or `100-ibm-fs-common-services`).
-4. Initialize the environment with `terraform init`
+    2. Initialize the environment with `terraform init`
-5. Apply the terraform with `terraform apply -auto-approve`.
+    3. Apply the terraform with `terraform apply -auto-approve`.
 If all is configured properly you should not be prompted again and the terraform should run to completion.
 6. It is recommended to run Terraform bundles in this order:
    - `000`
    - `110`